SwissDataScienceCenter/renku-python/.github/ISSUE_TEMPLATE/improvement_request.md

 **Is your improvement request related to a use case or a component design?
 Please describe.**
 A clear and concise description of what the use case is.

-**Is your improvement request related to a use case or component?
-Please describe.**